 Recent decreases in launch costs have led to the explosion of new satellites entering our planet’s orbit.
 A satellite designed to gather data is only as valuable as its ability to capture and communicate that data.
-So, communication systems on the ground are critical to ensuring information gathered from space can be used on earth.
+Therefore, communication systems on the ground are critical for ensuring that information gathered from space can be used on earth.
 For these organizations, a high latitude ground station serves as an additional, diversified backup point in a remote corner of the country.
-From a national security perspective, adding a high latitude ground station closes the polar data bottleneck, provides a safe harbor for classified data and allows for the diversification of data channels.
+From a national security perspective, adding a high latitude ground station closes the polar data bottleneck, provides a safe harbor for classified data, and allows for the diversification of data channels.

 Northernmost Satellite Ground Station on US Soil